Montezuma County License Hearing Guide

 Montezuma County DUI License Suspension & ALR Hearing

-How to Request: You can request the hearing through several methods:
+How to Request: You can request a hearing through the following methods:

 Automatic License Suspension